 Sponsor and status

-This bill was introduced on July 2, 1974, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 2, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for Indiana's 11th congressional district

 Jul 2, 1974

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 15787 (93rd) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number H.R.
 15787.
 This is the one from the 93rd Congress.

 This bill was introduced in the 93rd Congress, which met from Jan 3, 1973 to Dec 20, 1974.
 Legislation not passed by the end of a Congress is cleared from the books.